-As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish blue rivers, lakes with hot springs, and impressive buildings which have reflections of charming Slovenian culture and many more.
+As you start your travel, you will realize that there are many exciting places to visit in Slovenia such as snowy peaks, greenish-blue rivers, lakes with hot springs, and impressive buildings which have reflections of charming Slovenian culture and many more.

 There is no need to wonder why Slovenia is sometimes called the land of diversity.
-It is a country that is very welcoming and comfortable place to travel where the sun shines more than 2000 hours a year, so every season offers pleasant sunshine, even in Winter.
+It is a country that is a very welcoming and comfortable place to travel where the sun shines more than 2000 hours a year, so every season offers pleasant sunshine, even in Winter.

 Some of the people would probably wonder where Slovenia is – well, the country is located in northern Balkans and has borders with Italy (west), Austria (north), Hungary (northeast) and Croatia (south).
 It is a perfect location if you want to start your Slovenia travel from any of these countries.